 - 3.1 The undergraduate programmes comprise an approved set of modules divided into stages.
 Each module is at a specified level and a student is awarded a specified number of credits at that level following successful completion of the module. - 3.2 A student who successfully demonstrates via assessment that they have achieved the specified learning outcomes for a module will be awarded the number and level of credits prescribed for the module.
 Assessment methods vary between modules and assessment is designed so that achievement of the pass mark or above will demonstrate achievement of learning outcomes.
-Elements of assessment may be formative or summative in nature. - 3.3 For the award of credit a student is required to achieve at least the module pass mark in each component part (coursework and examination) of the summative assessments for each module).
-Module specifications will state whether the pass mark has to be achieved overall and/or in prescribed elements of summative assessment.
-For all undergraduate programmes other than the MPharm, modules at Levels 4, 5 and 6 have a pass mark of 40%.
+Elements of assessment may be formative or summative in nature. - 3.3 For the award of credits a student is required to achieve at least the module pass mark for the overall summative assessment of each module.

-3.4 Students must achieve specified requirements in each stage before being permitted to progress to the next stage.
+- assessment.
+For all undergraduate programmes other than the MPharm, modules at Levels 4, 5 and 6 have a pass mark of 40%. - 3.4 Students must achieve specified requirements in each stage before being permitted to progress to the next stage.
 Each stage will consist of modules amounting to 120 credits.
 In order to be eligible for the award of the FdSc or BSc (Hons) or of an exit award of CertHE, DipHE, or BSc a student must obtain at least the minimum number of credits required for that award at the specified levels.
 These requirements are set out below in section 8.